 Your vacation costs will also depend on how many people are traveling.
 Transportation, food, and attraction costs can add up fast for a family, but sharing a hotel room means that one person might pay the same as a family of four for accommodations.

-Home rentals are also very popular and can save you money, however be mindful that service fees can make that nightly rate double in price.
+Home rentals are also very popular and can save you money, however, be mindful that service fees can make that nightly rate double in price.
+You’re also subject to paying more later on if your host decides to cancel your reservation with minimal notice.

 Food is also a place you can try to save money and lower vacation expenses.
 If you find a hotel that offers free breakfast, that’s a great way to save money and get your day started quicker.
 You might also choose to pre-pack some snacks for your trip or stop by a local grocery store to save on restaurant costs.

-Many of the suite type hotel chains (like Homewood Suites or Residence Inn) will offer grocery delivery services for their guests.
+Many of the suite-type hotel chains (like Homewood Suites or Residence Inn) will offer grocery delivery services for their guests.
 You can give them a shopping list and they’ll shop and stock your suite kitchen with your food.
-We used to do this often to help lower our Disneyland vacation costs.
 Making sandwiches in your room for lunch can save you hundreds.
+You can also use services like Instacart to deliver groceries to your hotel.

 When you travel also can impact your vacation costs substantially.
 If school is on break, i.e. summer vacation, you can expect costs to be higher.
 If you can travel in the shoulder or off-season you can find better deals on airfare and hotels.